diarmidmackenzie/practice-empathy/README.md

 # practice-empathy

- Tools to help developm competence in NVC
+ Tools to help develop competence in NVC